rgeraldporter/inquiry-monad/README.md

 ### `.chain(f)`

-Passes the contained `Inquiry`object value into a function `f`.
+Passes the contained `Inquiry` object value into a function `f`.
 (You may optionally continue the Inquiry chain by having function `f` return `Inquiry.of(value)` as long as it adheres to the object structure.)

-This is useful when you want to convert `Inquiry` into a Promise.
+This is useful when you want to convert an Inquiry process chain into a Promise or a Future.

-This is also a monad method.

 Warning: In the case of `InquiryP`, you will want to use `await` first before using chain (see below).
 ```js